 Nine places to get your Good Friday fish and chips in Hartlepool - according to TripAdvisor

 Luckily for us, Hartlepool is packed with choice for a fish supper - and everyone has their favourite place to visit!
 We turned to the TripAdvisor community for their top picks.
-Here are just some of the places you can go to get your chippy fix, whether you fancy it in a carton, on a plate or washed down with a pint.
+Here are just some of the places you can go to get your chippy fix, whether you fancy it in a carton, on a plate or washed down with a pint of your favourite tipple.

 1. The Almighty Cod, 76-77 The Front, Seaton Carew